CthulhuBaba/LiteWater/README.md

 ## License

 Feel free to use for your projects.
-Credit are welcome but not necessary.
+Credits are welcome but not necessary.

 ## Contact
 You can reach me via pantharay@gmail.com.